bringauto/external-server/README.md

 ## Requirements

 - Python (version >= 3.10)
-- Other Python requirements can be installed by `pip3 install -r requirements.txt`
+- Other Python requirements can be installed by `pip3 install -r requirements.txt -r tests/test-requirements.txt`

 ## Arguments